borerjason/Tic-Tac-Toe/README.md

 Webpack is used to bundle the client side code into a single file.
 It utilizes Babel to transpile ES6 code to ES5 code.

-In a new terminal tab cd into the repo and run the follow command:
+In a new terminal tab, cd into the repo.

 Build client:
 ```sh